 Code Geass is a Japanese anime TV series produced by Sunrise.
 It was directed by Gorō Taniguchi and written by Ichirō Ōkouchi, with original character designs by Clamp.

 Code Geass is set in an alternate timeline, where the world is divided into three superpowers: the Britannia, the Chinese Federation & Europia United.
 The Britannia is trying to conquer as many countries as they can, including Japan.
-Japanese people are eventually stripped of all their rights and also lose freedom and even the name Japan is removed and replaced with Area 11 name instead.
+Japanese people are eventually stripped of all their rights, losing their independence and freedom completely.

-Lelouch vi Britannia is an exiled Britannian prince who gets involved with a mysterious woman called C.C. and obtains from her power of Geass and decides to use it to obliterate the Holy Britannian Empire for good, sacrificing everything, even his humanity in the process.
+Lelouch vi Britannia is an exiled Britannian prince who gets involved with a mysterious woman called C.C.
+Thanks to meeting her, he obtains the power of Geass and decides to use it to obliterate the Holy Britannian Empire for good, sacrificing everything, even his humanity in the process.

-There is no denial that Code Geass is an immensely popular anime and since there is some confusion about how to watch it properly in order, here is a complete Code Geass viewing guide, including all movies.
+There is no denial that Code Geass is an immensely popular anime and since there is some confusion about how to watch it properly in order, here is a complete guide on how to watch Code Geass in order, including all movies.

 |Code Geass: Hangyaku no Lelouch Special Edition – Black Rebellion||2008|